Shower Mold Growth - Identification & Solutions

 Mold issues in the shower surround can be broken into two broad categories – surface mold growth and mold behind the surround.
 Surface mold growth is unsightly and can be difficult to remove.
 However, it’s the moisture hidden in the framing behind the shower that can lead to structural damage and expensive repairs.

-Surface growth on the shower surround
+Black mold growth on the surface of a shower surround

 Depending on the type of materials used, mold growth can occur within the stone / tile itself.
 The photos below show heavy mold growth in travertine tile, which is very porous.
 Unless it is properly sealed, the moisture can penetrate the stone, creating conditions conducive to mold growth.

 Shower caulking must endure heavy moisture conditions on a daily basis.
 It’s not surprising this is one of the most common areas of mold growth within a home.
 This growth often occurs within the caulking itself, which is why it is difficult to clean.
 Replacing the caulking is usually necessary.
 The best long term solution?
 Use the highest quality caulking you can find.
 The best products are formulated to withstand years of moisture saturation without developing mold growth.